How to Groom a Shetland Sheepdog

 The FURminator is the best brush I've found for removing dead undercoat, which is especially useful when your Sheltie is shedding.

 It has a single row of metal prongs to dig past the outer coat and get into the dense woolly fur underneath.
-Check out my FURminator review to see this patented brush in action.
+Check out my FURminator review to see this brush in action.

 A slicker brush removes mats and dead hairs from both the inner and outer layers of the Sheltie coat.